PumukyDev/arch-installation/README.md

 ### Set the console keyboard layout

-The defaut console keymap is US, however if you need other keymap you can change it with the following command:
+First we will start by setting the proper console keymap, the defaut console keymap is US, however if you need other keymap you can change it with the following command:

 ```bash
 loadkeys <keymap>
 ```

-In order to see available layouts, just run: `localectl list-keymaps`

 e.g:

 ```bash
 loadkeys es
 ```

+> [!NOTE]
+> In order to see available layouts, just run: `localectl list-keymaps`

 ### Verify the boot mode